On asymptotic properties of high moments of compound Poisson distribution: Introduction, main result and discussion

-where $\CN$ follows the Poisson law $\CP(\l)$ independent from $W$ \cite{KPST}.
-In the case when the weights $W_j^{(n)}$ are all equal to $1$, relation (1.5) determines the one-variable Bell polynomials \cite{Carl},
+where the sum runs over all $l_i\ge 0$ such that $l_1+2l_2 + \dots + kl_k=k$.
+In the case when the random variables $X_j$ are all equal to $1$, relation (1.2) determines the one-variable Bell polynomials $\CB_k(x)$ \cite{Carl},

-If $x=1$, then the right-hand side of (1.6) coincides with the $k$-th Bell number, $B_k(1) = B^{(k)}$,
+If $x=1$, then the right-hand side of (1.3) coincides with the $k$-th Bell number $\CB_k(1) = B^{(k)}$ \cite{Bell-1,Bell-2,Berndt,FS,Touch},

-(see papers \cite{Bell-1,Bell-2} and also \cite{Berndt,Touch}).
-The Bell number $B^{(k)}$ counts the number of all possible partitions $\pi(k)$ of the set of $k$ elements into subsets (blocks).
+The Bell number $B^{(k)}$ counts the number of all possible partitions $\pi(k)$ of the set of $k$ elements into non-empty subsets (blocks).
 Then $l_i$ represents the number of blocks of size $i$ and the sum $l_1+\dots+ l_k= \vert \pi(k)\vert $ is the total number of blocks in the partition $\pi(k)$.
-According to this, we can say that polynomials $M_k(x)$ (1.5) represent a generalization of $B_k(x)$ that can be referred as to the Bell polynomials of weighted partitions or simply as to the weighted Bell polynomials.
+According to this, we can say that polynomials $M_k(x)$ (1.2) represent a generalization of $\CB_k(x)$.
+This generalization can be referred as to the Bell polynomials of weighted partitions or simply as to the weighted Bell polynomials. \vs Limiting behavior of the Bell numbers $B^{(k)}$ has been studied since 50-s \cite{FS,MoWy,TE} (see also monograph \cite{FS}) while questions related with asymptotic properties of Bell polynomials represent more recent area of researches \cite{Do,Elb,Zhao}.
+In paper \cite{CR}, moments (1.2) of compound Poisson distribution have been studied and recurrent relations have been established for $M_k(\l )$ with given $k$.